Honey Whole Wheat Bread

 Olive oil, just a bit to coat the measuring cup before measuring honey

-5 cups whole wheat flour (I get consistently great results baking with organic flour from Bob's Red Mill)
+5 cups white whole wheat flour (I get consistently great results baking with organic flour from Bob's Red Mill)

 4 Tbsp. unsalted butter, melted

 2 tsp. salt